artbrock/artbrock.com/_posts/2014-11-07-those-kids-and-their-darn-gadgets-grumble-grumble.md

 - "Kids today are addicted to being on their damn electronic devices."
 - "Kids don't even learn proper spelling or grammar with their stupid text speak."
 - "Video games and smartphones are like crack for young minds."
-- "Kids today aren't learning necessary social skills since they won't pull their noses out of their devices."</ul>
+- "Kids today aren't learning necessary social skills since they won't pull their noses out of their devices."

 ![children playing video games]({{ site.urlimg }}children-playing-video-games.jpg)